 - Don’t be a fair weather friend.
 Don’t be afraid to share stuff and you will be amazed what comes back to you in response.
 We are all going through every kind of misery that life throws at us, so STOP being all smiley and pretending that none of it happens to you.
 Don’t cross the road to avoid speaking to someone you know is in trouble.
 Be present.
 Be there.
 Listen and love.
 If you don’t know what to say don’t say anything – it’s not advice but understanding that is needed, give your empathy and be a safe person to trust.
 (Kirsty is a great example).

 - Put one or more of the women’s charities on your radar, they are desperately underfunded compared to other more glamorous causes.
 Like their facebook pages, follow on twitter and get involved with fundraising activities:

-If you have any more ideas pop them in the comments below.
 Stay safe girls and enjoy the next chapter in The Archers.